Responsible Fireworks Use

 A letter through the door, a friendly chat or a message via social media.
 It also helps in many cases to invite your neighbours to your display!
 Warning your neighbours is especially important with out of season displays such as birthdays or other occasions where the use of fireworks might come as a surprise.

-Farmers, horse owners and other keepers of animals and livestock are, in our experience, a very friendly and approachable group.
+Farmers, horse owners and other keepers of animals and livestock are, in my experience, a very friendly and approachable group.
 Whilst not all of them like fireworks, they are more often than not hugely appreciative of advance warning about displays so they can move animals if required.
 And if they can’t move the animals and your display could cause problems, wouldn’t you rather know so you can adjust the display accordingly (such as using low noise fireworks, or finding a different site)?

 Fire at an appropriate time